ghoullier/zetapush-next-open-specification/1-bootstrap.md

 A new application named myApp was added to your account.
 Now you can use Cloud Services in your application.
 You can see the documentation here : https://console.zetapush.com/documentation

-To deploy your application you can use the command zeta push.
+To deploy your application you can use the command "zeta push".
 ```